gcsam11/FSI/README.md

 # Computer Security Fundamentals

-This repository contains the activities solved for the FSI course 1st Semester - 23/24 at @FEUP
+This repository contains the activities solved for the FSI course 1st Semester - 23/24 @FEUP

 * Turno: [L]03
 * Grupo: 05